kedacore/sample-dotnet-worker-servicebus-queue/workload-identity.md

   name: trigger-auth-service-bus-orders
 spec:
   podIdentity:
-    provider: azure
+    provider: azure-workload
 ```

-In this case, we are telling KEDA to use Azure as a pod identity provider.
-Under the hood, it will use [Azure AD Pod Identity](https://github.com/Azure/aad-pod-identity).
+In this case, we are telling KEDA to use Azure Workload as a pod identity provider.
+Under the hood, it will use [Azure AD Workload Identity](https://github.com/Azure/azure-workload-identity).

 This allows us to not only re-use this authentication resource but also assign different permissions to KEDA than our app itself by assigning another Azure AD App to KEDA.